Practitioner or Client? How Capitalism Has Reshaped the Language of Modern Yoga.

 It wasn’t until I moved to Costa Rica in 2021 that I began to experience this shift in language directly—and frequently.
 Yoga teachers, space-holders, and facilitators referred to their students or participants as “clients.”
 Communities became “markets,” sacred or transformational practices were packaged into products, and healing processes turned into branded offers.
 What initially surprised me soon became disorienting.
 While these terms may aim to professionalize, legitimize, or clarify offerings, they also reshape the nature of teacher-student and participant-facilitator relationships —making it transactional and implying a commercial hierarchy.
 This shift mirrors broader capitalist influences, where even spiritual or communal experiences are filtered through consumerist frameworks.

 At the same time, I was adjusting to the fact that most yoga classes were taught in English—even in a Spanish-speaking country.
 Something in me was buzzing.
 A quiet internal alarm.
 It all felt off—but I wasn’t sure why.
-It was my first direct encounter with what I believed to be the ongoing cultural influence of the U.S. in parts of Latin America—particularly in places like Costa Rica, where tourism, retreat economies, and expat enclaves shape much of the yoga scene and wellness culture.
-This linguistic and cultural dominance is part of a larger story—one that deserves deeper examination for another moment.
+It was my first direct encounter with what I recognized as the ongoing cultural dominance of the United States in certain parts of Latin America—particularly in Costa Rica, where tourism, the “spiritual retreat industry”, and communities of self-identified “expats” (rather than acknowledging themselves as privileged immigrants) significantly shape the yoga and wellness landscape.
+This form of linguistic and cultural hegemony is part of a larger, deeply rooted history—one that calls for closer examination, likely in my next article.

-But then I moved to Australia, and I noticed how naturally these same terms were used in yoga studios too—how comfortably embedded they had become in everyday vocabulary.
+But then I moved to Australia in 2024, and I noticed how naturally these same terms were used in yoga studios too—how comfortably embedded they had become in everyday vocabulary.
 So I began to observe, reflect, and try to understand.

 At first, I interpreted it as a kind of cultural shock for me.
-Many of the people using this language came from societies where capitalism permeates nearly every layer of life—where speaking in terms of branding, monetization, and market identity is the norm.
-In these systems, entrepreneurship isn’t just encouraged—it’s expected.
-Even spiritual or healing work is often framed as a service industry.
-To be seen as professional or legitimate, even yoga must adopt the language of commerce.
+Many of the people using this language came from societies where capitalism permeates nearly every layer of life—where speaking in terms of personal branding, performance, and market positioning is the norm.
+Even spiritual or therapeutic work is often framed as part of the service industry.
+The issue isn’t entrepreneurship itself, but how, when applied uncritically and by default, it can end up commodifying even the most intimate and transformative spaces.
+In order to be seen as professional or legitimate, even yoga is often forced to adopt the language of commerce.

 As Jeremy Carrette and Richard King argue in Selling Spirituality: The Silent Takeover of Religion (2005), neoliberalism hasn’t simply commercialized spiritual traditions—it has repackaged them into tools for personal optimization, severing them from their collective, ethical, and liberatory roots.
 When capitalism becomes culture, even the most sacred languages begin to sound like sales pitches.